Agriculture.

 For most of us, “organic” is a well-known term.
 But do we actually realise that organic can also stand for a way of life that respects future generations, actively fulfilling our responsibilities?

-Since we converted to organic production in 2003, we have saved 4.56 million kilograms of artificial fertiliser and 3.04 million litres of toxic pesticides.
+Since our organic conversion, we have saved 4.56 million kg of artificial fertilizers and 3.04 million liters of toxic pesticides.
 This benefits the earth and its people, animals and plants in equal measure.
 The consequences of this action are vitally important for the quality of the groundwater, billions of insects and small animals, and our crops.
 Not to mention, we can now produce healthier food for both people and animals.

 Natural biodiversity is a key consideration in our organic production system.
 This includes appropriate crop rotations involving catch crops, plenty of green space and fallow land.
 Our cultivation plan also includes “wild fields”, areas where we cultivate but do not harvest to provide food and shelter for wildlife.
-We grow sunflowers and millet for the birds, wild forage for the deer and small wild animals, and mixtures of flowering plants for our bees.
+These include sunflowers and millet for the birds, wild grazing mixtures for roe deer and small game, as well as flowering plant mixtures for our bees.

 Conservation & a sustainable cycle.